 In this section we outline the new APIs to allow direct chunk I/O on non-filtered and filtered structured chunks.
 They are similar to the corresponding chunk functions for dense storage (see the existing H5D*chunk* functions).
 As in the case of the dense storage, it is user’s responsibility to provide correct information about the structured chunk on write and use information returned by the library to access the data stored in the structured chunk.

 We propose new functions H5Dwrite_struct_chunk and H5Dread_struct_chunk for direct chunk I/O, H5Dget_struct_chunk_info and H5Dget_struct_chunk_info_by_coord to get information about the structured chunk, and H5Dstruct_chunk_iter to iterate over the structured chunks.
+For reader’s convenience the Table below lists existing functions for dense chunks and proposed new counterparts for the structured chunks.